dswann101164/azure-noob-blog/posts/starter-kit.md

 ---

 This guide is part of our [Azure Governance hub](/hub/governance/) covering policy enforcement, compliance frameworks, and enterprise controls.

 # Azure Admin Starter Kit (Free Download)

 The Azure Admin Starter Kit is a collection of **four practical tools** designed for real-world Azure administrators.
 These are the same resources used daily for troubleshooting, monitoring, onboarding, and managing hybrid cloud environments.

+**Battle-tested from managing 31,000+ Azure resources across 44 subscriptions in a highly-regulated enterprise environment.**

 Inside the Starter Kit, you get: